-Smaller, multi-let assets with the potential for asset management initiatives and overseas investors; secondary assets in good locations; and multi-let assets, as these are often overlooked by other property investors.
+Smaller, multi-let assets with the potential for asset management initiatives

+DRIP is focused on: smaller lot sizes than those that suit the portfolios of institutional and overseas investors; secondary assets in good locations; and multi-let assets, as these are often overlooked by other property investors.
 All things being equal, these should provide the company with greater diversification within its income stream.